skellis46/slipbox/somatics unlimited.md

 Some of these practices are newly coined, some more familiar.
 Most are poorly described as to what they are in practice in ways that would be recognisable for those not already in the know.
 The descriptions often contain highly abstract terms.

 Here's an example.
-It's a strange example but it was the next cab off my randomised rank, and it concerns the _somatic practice_ of the plié.
+It's a strange example but it was the next cab off my randomised rank, and it concerns the humble plié (probably not normally thought of as a somatic practice).

 > A plié is a bend of the knees.
 Pliés can be done in many different positions: first, second, third, fourth: open and crossed fifth, and parallel.
 In all cases, the left and right knees bend equally, although certain position of the feet, like fourth open, cause a slightly uneven distribution of weight – making the achievement of even-ness in the knee-bend very challenging.[@deleon-2009-potent p.90]

 Let's take a look.
 What is a position?
 What is crossed fifth?
 What is parallel?
 Regarding the distribution of weight, does this mean if I bend my knees while lying down (or with my legs in the air while on my back) that this is not a plié or knee-bend?
 Who then is this writing for other than people who already know (and perhaps believe) in this work?

-So here I observe and acknowledge the ubiquity of the term somatics -- which is not surprising given I am talking about JDSP -- and the challenge to precisely describe what these practices are.
+I observe and acknowledge the ubiquity of the term somatics -- which is not surprising given I am talking about JDSP -- and the challenge to precisely describe what these practices are.
 The lack of precision (and the weight of abstractions) is telling even with those practices that have a TM next to their name.
+Perhaps the lack of precision is a feature not a bug.

 There is tremendous responsibility in owning and clarifying our abstractions.
 Vagueness and abstraction go hand in hand, and "extraction follows closely on the heels of abstraction" [@mcquillan-2022-resisting n.pag.]
 And with extraction comes exploitation.
 Now you could just say, "It's just a bloody plié Simon" and I would understand.
 But even in such a benign example who and what might we be exploiting through our abstractions, even if the exploitation is of an epistemic space?